Blunk-electronic/ET/README.md

 # ET - ECAD Electronic Tool
-## An approach to model complex schematics and layouts
+## An approach to model and develop complex schematics and layouts

 ### The Idea behind
 - Most ECAD tools do not allow to opening, checking and editing of multiple designs simultaneously.